jdkandersson/OpenAlchemy/CONTRIBUTING.md

   ```
 - Separate the code for GIVEN, WHEN and THEN in tests using a single blank line
   to indicate where each piece starts
+- Functions that are intended for re-use across the code base (e.g. helper
+  functions) should use keyword only arguments for increased clarity.
+Private
+  module/ class functions may optionally use positional arguments for enhanced
+  execution speed.